-3.1 Ordinary meetings of the Council will be held on the following occasions:
+3.1 Ordinary meetings of the council will be held on the following occasions:

-Council meetings are held on the 2nd and 4th Monday of the month commencing at 8.00pm in the Council Chambers, 536 New South Head Road, Double Bay.
+2nd and 4th Monday of the Month, commencing at 6.30pm in the Council Chambers at 536 New South Head Road, Double Bay NSW 2028.

 Note: Under section 365 of the Act, councils are required to meet at least ten (10) times each year, each time in a different month unless the Minister for Local Government has approved a reduction in the number of times that a council is required to meet each year under section 365A.